codesuman/tomcat-playground/README.md

 5. Servlet Deployment: It handles the deployment of web applications (servlets, JSPs) packaged as .war files.

-## Setting up a Simple Apache Tomcat Server with a Servlet
+## :clipboard: Setting up a Simple Apache Tomcat Server with a Servlet

 #### 1. Create a Maven Project
 Start by creating a Maven project.
 If you're using an IDE like IntelliJ IDEA or Eclipse, you can create the project using the following steps: